-$\mathbb{C} \times \mathbb{C}$)!
+$\mathbb{C} \times \mathbb{C}$!
 In the proof of [3, Theorem 3.26], we implicitly (and incorrectly) assumed that a fiber product of K-irreducible algebraic varieties is again K-irreducible, which need not be true even when K is algebraically closed.
 This error has its roots already in the Introduction to [3], where we write: "Our prolongation process may be seen as a constructive explanation ...", however the constructive procedure described in [3] gives only a canonical difference ring extension, where the bigger ring need not be a domain.
 We can get a difference quotient which is a domain, but finding this quotient corresponds to finding an appropriate difference prime ideal and this is not constructive, since it requires Zorn's Lemma.

-In this paper, we show that the class of existentially closed G-fields, for some finitely generated groups G, is not elementary by showing that such G-fields are not bounded (as fields), but they still have absolute Galois groups of bounded cardinality.
+We recall that a field is bounded, if for each n > 0, there are finitely many extensions of K of degree n in a fixed separable closure of K. In this paper, we show that the class of existentially closed G-fields, for some finitely generated groups G, is not elementary by showing that such G-fields are not bounded (as fields), but they still have absolute Galois groups of bounded cardinality.
 Since a first-order theory cannot axiomatize any class of infinite structures of bounded cardinality, assuming that a model companion exists leads to a contradiction.
 More precisely, we show (Theorem 3.7) that if G is finitely generated and the profinite completion \hat{G} is "far from being projective" (meaning that the kernel of the universal Frattini cover of \hat{G} is not small, see Definition 2.1), then the theory of actions of G on fields has no model companion.
 It was shown in [3] that infinite, finitely generated, virtually free, and not free groups are "far from being projective", so Theorem 3.7 implies that for such groups G, the theory of actions of G on fields has no model companion.
-However, Theorem 3.7 covers many more cases, for example the group $\mathbb{Z} \times \mathbb{Z}$ is "far from being projective", so, as a special case, we also give a new proof of a rather mysterious Hrushovski's result about non-companionability of the theory of partial difference fields, that is fields with two commuting automorphisms.
+However, Theorem 3.7 covers many more cases, for example the group $\mathbb{Z} \times \mathbb{Z}$ is "far from being projective", so, as a special case, we also give a new proof of a rather mysterious result of Hrushovski about non-companionability of the theory of partial difference fields, that is fields with two commuting automorphisms.

-In this paper, we give a counterexample (quite an unexpected one) to [3, Conjecture 5.9].
+Our main result (Corollary 3.8) also provides a counterexample (quite an unexpected one) to [3, Conjecture 5.9].
 We also give a counterexample (see Remark 3.9(2)) to a conjecture of Hoffmann ([10, Conjecture 5.2]) and to a conjecture about relations between the free product of groups and companionability of the corresponding theories of their actions on fields (see Remark 3.9(3)).
 Using [14, Theorem 1], we also give a counterexample to [17, Theorem 6] (see Remark 2.5(3)).